 Glutathione – Pre and Post Flying

 ProTip: Most glutathione supplements are not absorbed that well.
 Glutathione is a large molecule made up of three amino acids.
 As a result, in order for the body to absorb the glutathione, you have to break up the amino acids, absorb each amino acid on their own, and then hope that the body puts them back together in the form of glutathione.
 A better trick is to find a glutathione supplement that is of a liposomal variety, which protects the nutrients from being broken down in the stomach so it can pass to the small intestine for complete absorption.
 This will ensure you are getting your glutathione.
-My favorite brand to recommend is BulletProof Glutathione Force.
+Click here to order the glutathione I personally use.

 Whole Vitamin C (not just ascorbic acid)